The Travel Author

 Let’s see.

 I have been all over the world.
-Granted, most of it was years ago.
+Several times in fact, however I still remember the first time many years ago.
 The world has changed a lot since then.
 But ever since I sailed (literally) off into the sunset all those years ago and got my first taste of life away from home, I was hooked.

 My life, and love, would always be on the road.
 I realized it then, and have known it ever since.